New York’s golden era had hip-hop luminaries digging in the crates at the legendary Roosevelt Hotel Record Convention

 by John Carraro

-It is no small privilege to have been invited to share with you the story of New York’s legendary record conventions that were held at Manhattan’s Roosevelt Hotel located at E. 45th Street.
+It is no small privilege to have been invited to share with you the story of New York’s legendary Roosevelt Hotel Record Convention, located at East Forty-fifth Street.
 It may be by sheer coincidence or destiny itself, but this seems to be the appropriate time for ruminations and memories to be resurrected.

 This is the tale of a convention where for a few sacred seasons, a certain magic was in the air as dreams were realized and friendships made.
 The Roosevelt was much more than just a big room filled with people looking for what they wanted.
 It was a show that for a few seasons actually helped to influence people’s lives and the music that some would create.
 So let us wind up our metronomes and begin with how it all came to fruition.